 While there may be challenges to conducting siteless/hybrid trials, the benefits can outweigh the considerations — as long as the challenges are understood and perhaps avoided from the start.
 An experienced clinical logistics provider like Marken can make all the difference in ensuring a successful outcome.

 We have been conducting DTP trials since 2012 and have adapted systems and processes based on our experiences with different vendors and pharmaceutical companies.
-No other company provides DTP/DFP services in 51 countries, an opportunity to integrate home health nursing services and an extensive global depot network offering on-time delivery to patient homes and the opportunity for late-stage customization.
+No other company provides DTP/DFP services in 51 countries, an opportunity to integrate home health nursing services and an extensive global Clinical Supply Center network offering on-time delivery to patient homes and the opportunity for late-stage customization.
 In our exclusive nursing network, the nurse has the ability to become the driver, which optimizes flow and reduces costs while providing better patient support.

 The industry is moving toward siteless/hybrid trials.
 Marken has recently seen a steady increase in demand for our DTP services.
 From 2016 to 2017, the number of DTP trials and the volume of patients participating in DTP trials supported by Marken tripled.